ryanmio/kenya-nigeria-prep-hallucination-audit/docs/undisclosed_audere_coi.md

 ---

 In summary, the Lancet HIV Comment failed to transparently disclose key connections to Audere, including one author's active advisory role and multiple undisclosed intellectual contributions from seven authors.
 This clearly constitutes a significant disclosure gap under the journal’s own guidelines, warranting a formal correction.

+> **Limitations**: This document relies solely on publicly available information.
+If any affiliations or disclosures have been updated or clarified, please let us know so we can correct the record.